yiendos/my-sites-ide/README.md

 `composer global require yiendos/my-sites-ide:dev-master`

-Easily spin up new play areas, or you can integrate a `my-sites-ide` into existing projects easily.
-Simply navigate to the folder of your choice:
+Create new play areas, or you can integrate the IDE into existing projects.
+Simply navigate to the folder of your choice and run:

 `mysites setup`